[Toy Review] Avant Pride P3 Beauty Small Suction Cup Dildo

 The subtext?
 His wife could never leave him for another woman.
 She could never like having sex with another woman more than she does with him.
 She could never gain more fulfillment from a sapphic relationship than from a straight one.
 A man could steal her away, but a woman couldn’t.
 So his place in her life is safe.
 Right?

-This comes from a place of believing that relationships between women are less real, less valid, and less important than hetero-appearing relationships.
+This comes from a belief that relationships between women are less real, less valid, and less important than hetero-appearing relationships.
 In other words it’s straight up, common-or-garden, fucking boring homophobia.

 These men, by the way, are often the same men who expect their wives’ sapphic relationships to offer them something in terms of sexual access or live-action lesbian porn on tap then get very upset if they don’t.

-But of course, lesbian, sapphic and WLW relationships are just as deep, meaningful, and sexually satisfying as hetero ones.
+But of course, lesbian, sapphic and WLW relationships are just as deep, meaningful, and sexually satisfying as hetero ones in both polyamory and monogamy.
 Hell, for many of us they’re often more so.
 If you believe your wife can’t possibly glean as much happiness or fulfillment from a relationship with a woman, you might be in for a very rude awakening.
 If you see another man as a threat but not a woman, all this tells me is that you believe men are inherently superior and hetero relationships are inherently more desirable or important.

-The fact that this practice and way of thinking is so common tells me, in itself, that there’s still a lot of homophobia towards lesbian, sapphic and queer women within non-monogamy.
+The fact that this practice and way of thinking is so common tells me, in itself, that there’s still a lot of homophobia towards lesbian, sapphic and queer women within polyamory.

 So What Can We Do About It?